top of page

 Maria Niitepold

-• 12 min read
+• 15 min read

 Minimalist illustration of a compassionate person reaching toward a reflective figure that does not respond, symbolizing why empathy cannot fix narcissistic trauma.

-So, when your romantic partner begins exhibiting bizarre, cruel, and contradictory behavior, your professional instinct kicks in.
+So when your romantic partner begins exhibiting bizarre, cruel, and contradictory behavior, your professional instinct kicks in.

 You analyze them.
 You listen to their stories about their difficult childhood, their demanding mother, or their distant father.
-You realize they are carrying immense, unhealed trauma.
-And because you are a high-achieving, deeply empathetic person, you make a fateful decision: "I will be the one who finally loves them enough.
+You realize they are carrying unhealed trauma.
+And because you are a high-achieving, empathetic person, you make a decision: "I will be the one who finally loves them enough.
 I will be the safe harbor they never had.
 Once they realize they are safe with me, the cruelty will stop."

 In my online trauma therapy practice serving New York State, I work with brilliant executives, creatives, and professionals who have been emotionally decimated by narcissistic partners.
 The hardest truth I have to teach them is this: You are applying neurotypical logic to a neuro-atypical brain.